ArsenijDKS/flutter_weather_app/README.md

 ## Description

-Simple Weather App on Flutter.
+Simple Weather App on Flutter.<br>
-Using JSON parsing from api.openweathermap.org.
+Using JSON parsing from api.openweathermap.org.<br>
-Based on Stepik course from Konstantin Kokorin.
+App development was based on Stepik course from Konstantin Kokorin.
 ____